alam-shahul/popari/docs/source/tutorial_gallery/grid_search_demo.md

 ```

 ## View results
-To view the results of your grid search (included relevant metrics), run the following command from the same folder
+To view the results of your grid search (including relevant metrics), run the following command from the same folder

 ```console
 mlflow ui --port=5000